otienojoseph/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - 6-print_sorted_dictionary: Function that prints a dictionary by ordered keys
 - 7-update_dictionary: Function that replaces or adds key/value in dictionary
 - 8-simple_delete: Function that deletes a key in a dictionary
+- 9-multiply_by_2: Function that returns new dictionary with all values multiplied by 2